Overview

 January 3, 2025 | The bill was introduced and referred to the Committee on Transportation and Infrastructure.

-April 2, 2025 | The Committee on Transportation & Infrastructure favorably approved an amended version of the bill and reported it to the House floor. (video of the debate)
+April 2, 2025 | The Committee on Transportation and Infrastructure favorably approved an amended version of the bill and reported it to the House floor.
+(Video of the debate)

-June 6, 2025 | The bill was placed on the Union Calendar.
-This step sets the bill up for a vote on the House floor.
+June 6, 2025 | The bill was placed on the Union Calendar, a procedural step that sets it up for a vote on the House floor.

 S.174 – Amtrak Transparency Act